-Prep work for this Component will be developed during supervised activity in the preceding weeks prior to the examination itself.
+Prep work for this component will be developed during supervised activity in the preceding weeks prior to the examination itself.

-During the 10 hours of sustained study (over at least 2 days with normal school breaks), you will work unaided to produce a personal response which links to your preparatory studies, using any media and/or techniques you choose.
+During the 10 hours of sustained study (over at least 2 days with normal school breaks), you will work unaided to produce a personal response which links to your preparatory studies, using any media and/or techniques.
+We start this final unit in January/ February of Year 11.